Affiliate links on Android Authority may earn us a commission. Learn more.

 Problem #1: Fingerprint scanner issues

-One of the most common complaints about the Pixel 7a so far has to do with the fingerprint scanner.
-Some users say that the scanner recognizes their fingerprint only once every two or three tries, if at all, or is slow when reading the fingerprint and unlocking the phone.
-Fingerprint scanner issues were prevalent with the Pixel 7 and Pixel 6 series, and it seems to have carried over to the Pixel 7a.
+One of the most common complaints about the Pixel 7a concerns the fingerprint scanner.
+Some users say the scanner recognizes their fingerprint only once every two or three tries or is slow when reading the fingerprint and unlocking the phone.
+Fingerprint scanner issues were prevalent with the Pixel 7 and Pixel 6 series, which seems to have carried over to the Pixel 7a.

 - Adding the same fingerprint multiple times might work.
 Go to Settings > Security > Fingerprint unlock and add the same fingerprint again.
 Some users say that hard presses during the setup process and following the guide precisely help.
 Press firmly on the screen while adding a fingerprint to see if that fixes the problem.